leesangjun1903/Medical-AI/Denoising/readme.md

-> # Image Denoising for Gaussian noise, Grid line suppression, Artifact(Moire, etc)
+> # Image Denoising for Gaussian noise, Grid line suppression, Artifact(Moire, etc) using sinogram, CT, MRI

 ## Papers
 - (Survey) A review on CT image noise and its denoising